EBHS Science Courses:Full-Year Core Courses:

 - Chemistry (1113): 6 credits.
 This course focuses on a qualitative understanding of introductory chemistry concepts.
 This conceptual chemistry course is designed for students who are still developing their mathematical skills and applying those skills to science content.

-- Chemistry Academic (1114): 6 credits.
+- Chemistry Accelerated (1114): 6 credits.
 This laboratory course is designed for students who have exhibited past success in mathematics and science.
 It includes a comprehensive study of the basic concepts of chemistry, which will enhance the student's success in a college chemistry course.
 It has both math and science prerequisites.

 - Chemistry Honors (1121): 7 credits.
 Honors Chemistry is a quantitative approach to the study of chemistry concepts found in an introductory, college-level, laboratory course.
 It has both math and science prerequisites.
 Students can earn 8 credits from MCC.